mac-/eidetic/README.md

 * key - required, a unique string that is used to access the value
 * value - required, the value to store in the cache
-* durationSeconds - optional (default is 1), the number of seconds to hold the value in the cache
+* durationSeconds - optional (default is 1), the number of seconds to hold the value in the cache.
+If this is set to `0` AND there is already a value stored at the specified key, the value is updated without modifying the TTL.
 * useSlidingExpiration - optional (default is false), whether or not to refresh the expiration on a cache hit
 * returns true if the put was successful, false otherwise